Welcome to today's edition of the Rush 24-7 podcast.

 Okay.

-First of all, let us all once again thank President Obama for choosing Joe Biden to be vice president of the United States.
+First of all, let us all once again thank President Obama for choosing Joe Biden to be Vice President of the United States.

 Joe Biden is going to give us endless material.

-Joe Biden is unwittingly going to speak the truth, even when he's trying not to speak the truth.
+Joe Biden is unwittingly going to speak the truth even when he's trying not to speak the truth.

 This beautiful stuff.

-So we're now getting an acknowledgement that they tried Biden out to say, and notice that this statement comes from Biden when Obama is literally half a world away, he's on the other side of the world, that they misread how bad the economy was, and they didn't foresee unemployment levels nearing double digits.
+So we're now getting an acknowledgement that they trod Biden out to say, and notice that this statement comes from Biden when Obama is literally half a world away.

 Comments likely to intensify calls for the administration to do more to counter job losses.